izzypt/Born2BeRoot/README.md

 VMs may be deployed to accommodate different levels of processing power needs, to run software that requires a different operating system, or to test applications in a safe, sandboxed environment.

 At the end of this project, I was able to set up my own operating system while implementing strict rules.

+# Solution Process

+This are the steps followed to implement the project goal :